WebLogin/laravel-lookup/README.md

 ### Primary key

 By default a `Lookup` needs to have `key` attribute defined for each item and it needs to be unique (it can by a `string` or `int`).
 It's used to retrieve the object from the collection.
-But you can override this primary key by adding a `$primaryKey` attribute to the class :
+But you can override this primary key by adding a `$primaryKeyName` attribute to the class :

 ```php
 class CountryLookup extends Lookup